-To apply for financial assistance, each year students must complete and sign an LCU Application for Financial Assistance, State Residency Form, and the Free Application for Federal Student Aid (FAFSA) before federal aid can be awarded.
+To apply for financial assistance, each year students must complete and sign a State of Legal Residency Form, and the Free Application for Federal Student Aid (FAFSA) before federal aid can be awarded.
 Additional documentation may be required if the U.S. Department of Education selects the file for verification or if special circumstances exist that merit verification.
 Students selected for verification will be notified by financial assistance office personnel.

 Loans are based on the financial need of the student and must be repaid.
 Repayment begins either after graduation or when students stop attending school.